rakmok/SeniorDesignCapstone/Notebooks/omkar/omkar.md

 # 02/11/2025

 The statement of objective for this meeting is to finalize design plans with Greg (the machine shop) and finish up the project proposal before our TA meeting with Aishee.
 The group had a 30 minute chat with Greg about all of the components he needs to help build the pet dispensor and decided to switch from a proximity sensor to an LED transmit/recieve type of sensor.
 We also realized that the machine shop has not built any large dispensors before, so we will need to communicate more on our requirements.
 We are still working to finish the Visual and Block Diagram parts of the project proposal.

+# 02/13/2025

+The statement of objective for this meeting is to finish the project proposal and begin finalizing part selection.
+The group discussed whether the reflective object sensor was superior to the presence sensor, and read all of the datasheets for the sensor components—mainly to find the power requirements.
+The tolerance analysis, block diagram, and visual were the last pieces to finish and the latter two were completed during the meeting.
+The tolerance analysis was written in overleaf latex after all of the sensors, motor drivers, and other parts were selected.

+Another big thing was the power supply.
+The group has decided to create our own 3s2p pack from lithium-ion cells and a BMS board that we found online.
+The benefits of this are that we can power the motor drivers with 12V rather than 5V, which is the recommended voltage for our chips.
+The other positive is that other batteries like AA start dropping their supply current when the voltage of the cell decreases, but this is very bad.
+This does not occur with Li-ion batteries, and keeps to our original portable/rechargable mentality rather than using the wall.
+Worst comes to worst, the plan is to add a barrel jack connector that can connect to a wall plug if necessary, so we can at least run the microcontroller and sensors, possibly even switch to a 5V motor driver, but that's a last resort and it's good to have a backup plan.
+I will upload some of our project files like the proposal to the main branch folder for reference.

+# 02/17/2025

+The statement of objective for this meeting is to submit the parts request, at least some initial ones that will be needed by the machine shop team to start building the food store and structure.
+Our TA meeting is also right after, so we can have Aishee approve the essential or time-dependent parts immediately (so we can wait less for the whole approval from the department).

+# 02/19/2025

+The statement of objective for this meeting is to prepare for the proposal review meeting tomorrow and order the rest of the parts.
+We also want to start working on some of the circuit design aspects for the motor drivers and microcontroller.